Skip to main content

 • the user is related to another object as X

-Take a look at the authorization model below.
+See the authorization model below.

 model